 About me

-I’m a fundraising and a community organiser, with a range of passions (obsessions?) and life long commitments.
-I spend lots of time dedicated to getting funding to where it should be, redistributing power and resources.
-I’m also a trained urban gardener, and care deeply about the benefits of public green spaces and improving people’s access to nature.
-Take a look at WILD QUEERS - sessions where I share what we can learn from nature to fuel our fight for collective liberation.
+I’m Phoebe Cullingworth (aka Phoebe Apollo) a community organiser with a range of passions (obsessions?) and life long commitments.
+I spend lots of time getting funding to where it should be, redistributing power and resources.
+I’m also a trained urban gardener, and care deeply about public green spaces and improving people’s access to nature.
+I currently work part time for the local council in the parks team improving biodiversity and tree cover.